harrywalia019/javascript/loops/README.md

 # Loops

 Loops are repetitive conditions where one variable in the loop changes.
 Loops are handy, if you want to run the same code over and over again, each time with a different value.
+Loops can be of many types like for loop,while loop,do while, for each loop.

 Instead of writing: